lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 Thus you can run the docker with the same command again.
 It will find your new raw data in the S3 bucket, stream, embed and subsample it and then add it to your existing dataset.
-The selection will take the existing data in your dataset into account when sampling new data to be added to your dataset.
+The selection will take the existing data in your dataset into account when selecting new data to be added to your dataset.

 .. image:: ./images/webapp-embedding-after-2nd-docker.png